INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

 predictions, can be very important, because **prediction models may affect people's lives**.

-Today, AI systems can be used to allocate loans, screen job applicants, prioritise medical treatement, help law enforcement or court decisions.
+Today, AI systems are sometimes used to allocate loans, screen job applicants, prioritise medical treatement, help law enforcement or court decisions.

 If you know scikit-learn, [fairlearn](https://fairlearn.org) is a simple